thejerf/reign/README.md

 Security
 ========

-One note about REIGN is that I wanted to take the opportunity to fix the security of Erlang clustering by making all clustering run across SSL TCP connections.
+One note about reign is that I wanted to take the opportunity to fix the security of Erlang clustering by making all clustering run across SSL TCP connections.
 See the README.certificate.md for information about how to create the requisite certificates.